junjiechoo24/junjiechoo24.github.io/index.md

 *   **Projects:** Projects relating to tech, psychology, or whatever, that sparked my curiosity.
 *   **Writings:** Reflections on the books and papers I am reading in psychology, philosophy, and statistics.
-*   **Photography:** Occasional works of art that, for me, capture a particular perspective on the world.
+*   **Gallery:** Occasional photos that, for me, capture a particular perspective on the world.

 Thank you for joining me on this journey.